clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/joining-a-live-stream-in-clowdr.md

    Please use a desktop or laptop device for the best experience (for both you and attendees watching your live-stream). iPads and mobile phones are not a good choice (unless professionally set up).
 2. **Find or create a social room to check your camera/microphone permissions**

-   First, select the conference you are attending from your list of conferences.
+   * First, select the conference you are attending from your list of conferences.

-   In the left sidebar you will find Clowdr's main navigation menus.
+   * In the left sidebar you will find Clowdr's main navigation menus.
 Choose a social room (or create one using the "plus" button).
+   * Once you are on the room page, try to enable your camera and microphone
+   * Finally, click the "Join room" button.

-Once in the room, try to enable your camera and microphone, then click Join Room.
-If you have trouble enabling your camera or microphone, such as "Permission denied" error messages, please follow these instructions to resolve the problem.
+   If you have trouble enabling your camera or microphone, such as "Permission denied" error messages, [please follow these instructions to resolve the problem](TODO "Instructions for fixing camera, microphone and screen sharing permissions").

+   If you plan to give a presentation using slides or an on-screen demo, you should also try enabling screen sharing.
+If you have problems with browser or operating system permissions, please follow the instructions linked above to resolve the problem.
 3. **Invite a friend to join you.
 Check your camera/microphone quality**

    You'll need a friend to help you with this step!
 Either someone you already know at the conference, or a stranger in a social room, or your session chair.
 Anybody will do!
 Ask them to join the social room and let you know how you look and sound.